Brad Pitt and Nicole Poturalski Spark Romance Rumors: 5 Things to Know About the Model - E! Online

 E!
 News has reached out to Pitt's rep for comment on a relationship status.

 This wasn't the first time the two had been spotted together.
-According to The Daily Mail, Pitt and Poturalski were also photographed attending a Kanye West concert together in Los Angeles back in November 2019.
+Pitt and Poturalski were also photographed attending a Kanye West concert together in Los Angeles back in November 2019.

 Pitt has often found himself at the center of romance rumors.
 If fact, Pitt has suggested he's read a few of these relationship reports over the years.